Macrometacorp/docs/docs/cep/reference/functions.md

     from fooStream WINDOW TUMBLING_TIME(10 sec);
 ```

-max(temp) returns the maximum temp value recorded for all the events based on their arrival and expiry.
+max(temp) returns the maximum temp value recorded for all the events based on their arrival and expiration.

 ### maxForever (Aggregate Function)